2025 Rolex Paris Masters – Doubles

 Harri Heliövaara and Henry Patten defeated Julian Cash and Lloyd Glasspool in the final, 6–3, 6–4 to win the doubles tennis title at the 2025 Paris Masters.
 It was the first ATP Masters 1000 title for both players.

 Wesley Koolhof and Nikola Mektić were the reigning champions, but Koolhof retired from professional tennis at the end of 2024.
 Mektić partnered Austin Krajicek, but lost in the second round to Kevin Krawietz and Tim Pütz.

-This tournament marked the final professional appearance of five-time major doubles champion Nicolas Mahut.
+This tournament marked the final professional appearance of former world No. 1 and five-time major doubles champion Nicolas Mahut.
 Partnering Grigor Dimitrov, the pair lost in the first round to Hugo Nys and Édouard Roger-Vasselin.
 It was also the final professional appearance of 2024 Australian Open champion and former world No. 1 Rohan Bopanna.
 Partnering Alexander Bublik, the pair lost in the first round to John Peers and JJ Tracy.

 Glasspool retained the world No. 1 doubles ranking after Horacio Zeballos lost in the second round.
 The pair of Marcelo Arévalo and Mate Pavić were also in contention for the top spot, but withdrew before their first match.